Bacon Wrapped Filet Mignon

 • Wrap each filet mignon steak with one or two slices of bacon.
 Start at one end of the steak and wrap the bacon tightly around, slightly overlapping the slices.
 If needed, add a toothpick to hold the bacon in place.

-• Transfer the skillet to the preheated oven and continue cooking the steaks for about 6-7 minutes for medium-rare doneness.
-Adjust the cooking time as needed.
+• Transfer the skillet to the preheated oven and continue cooking the steaks for about 6-7 minutes for medium-rare doneness (135°F).
+Adjust the cooking time as needed (145°F for medium, 155°F for medium-well done, and 160°F for well done).

-• Remove the pan from the oven and let the steaks rest for a few minutes, before slicing and serving.
+• Remove the pan from the oven and let the steaks rest for a few minutes before serving.

 Notes